MikeDev101/cloudlink-omega/backend/docs/protocol.md

 The server's websocket endpoint can be connected using the following format:
 `wss://the.server.tld:port/ws/{ugi}?v={version}`

-	ugi - Unique Game Identifier
-	version - API version (should default to 0)
+`ugi` - Unique Game Identifier - See API docs `version` - API version (always 0)

 ## Message format
 All signaling events are JSON-encoded text frames.
 No newlines or special formatting.
+Unless stated below with extra formatting info, messages will comply with this format.
 ```js
 {
 	opcode: int, // See opcodes